Tropical solution of discrete best approximation problems: Introduction

 The rest of the paper is organized as follows.
-We start in Section~\ref{S-PDNR} with an overview of key definitions, notations and preliminary results of tropical algebra.
+We start in Section~\ref{S-PDNR} with an overview of key definitions, notations, and preliminary results of tropical algebra.
 We continue in Section~\ref{S-TPRF} to consider tropical polynomials and rational functions.
 Section~\ref{TBDAP} introduces and discusses problems of tropical best discrete approximation by polynomials and rational functions.
 We describe the procedure of polynomial approximation in detail in Section~\ref{S-APF}.
 Section~\ref{S-ARF} presents the main outcome of the study, which combines previous results to develop a procedure of rational approximation.
 We give numerical and graphical examples in Section~\ref{S-NEGI} to illustrate the findings.
+Section~\ref{S-C} offers some concluding remarks.

-\section{Preliminary definitions, notations and results}
+\section{Preliminary Definitions, Notations and Results}

-In this section we outline basic definitions and notations, as well as describe preliminary results of tropical algebra to present an analytical framework for solving approximation problems under consideration.
-For additional details on the theory and methods of tropical mathematics, one may refer to recent monographs \cite{Kolokoltsov1997Idempotent,Golan2003Semirings,Gondran2008Graphs,Heidergott2006Maxplus,Itenberg2007Tropical,Butkovic2010Maxlinear,Maclagan2015Introduction}, and references therein.
+In this section, we outline basic definitions and notations, and describe preliminary results of tropical algebra to present an analytical framework for solving the approximation problems under consideration.
+For additional details on the theory and methods of tropical mathematics, one may refer to monographs and textbooks \cite{Kolokoltsov1997Idempotent,Golan2003Semirings,Heidergott2006Maxplus,Itenberg2007Tropical,Gondran2008Graphs,Butkovic2010Maxlinear,Maclagan2015Introduction,Kenoufi2025Idempotent}, and references therein.